jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 * I use `chmod <https://man7.org/linux/man-pages/man1/chmod.1.html>`_ to make the program executable ::

     chmod +x makePythonTdd.sh

+  chmod_ is a program that changes the mode of the file

 * I can make a Test Driven Development environment any time I want by giving a name for the ``PROJECT_NAME`` variable when the program is called.
 For example, typing this command in the terminal in the folder where ``makePythonTdd.sh`` is saved will make a Test Driven Development environment for a project called ``calculator``, you can continue this in :doc:`/how_to/calculator` ::